Red Karmen, Onion Sets

 Harvesting: When necks become soft and tops are falling over, pull and sun-cure at least 2-7 days, depending on weather.
 Move to a protected location to finish drying.
 When dry, clip off tops and roots and store in onion bags or shallow boxes at near freezing and 65-70% humidity.

 Tips: Onion bulbing is triggered by day length, and maximum day length during the growing season increases from south to north.
 Short-day onions are grown at lower latitudes in the South, while intermediate and long-day onions are grown at higher latitudes.
 Refer to “Adaptation” in each variety description for details.

-Onion sets will ship at the appropriate time for your planting zone.
+Springonion sets will ship at the appropriate time for your planting zone.
 The chart below estimates when your onion sets will arrive.
-You will receive an email notifying you when your strawberry roots ship giving you a few days to prepare for planting.
+You will receive an email notifying you when your onion plants ship giving you a few days to prepare for planting.

 This item’s size, weight, or shape may require an additional shipping surcharge based on the shipping location selected.
 Specific charges will be displayed during checkout.
 We are unable to take specific shipping dates at this time.

 *This product is perishable and does not ship outside the United States.

 "Agriculture and seeds" provide the basis upon which our lives depend.
 We must protect this foundation as a safe and genetically stable source for future generations.
 For the benefit of all farmers, gardeners and consumers who want an alternative, we pledge that we do not knowingly buy or sell genetically engineered seeds or plants.